cloudcampbd/cloudninja/README.md

 In an increasingly interconnected world, the need for efficient and effective community management has never been greater.
 Communities, whether professional, social, or interest-based, thrive on seamless communication, collaborative efforts, and shared resources.
 The Cloud Ninja Community Management Application Platform emerges as a response to this need, aiming to revolutionize the way communities interact, organize events, and manage their activities.

 ### 2.2.
 Objective
-The primary objective of the “Cloud Ninja” is to provide a comprehensive and user-friendly solution that empowers communities to thrive in the digital age.
+The primary objective of the **Cloud Ninja** is to provide a comprehensive and user-friendly solution that empowers communities to thrive in the digital age.
 By integrating a suite of powerful features, the platform seeks to enhance communication, streamline event management, and foster meaningful connections among community members.

 ### 2.3.
 Scope